Stuart Bowen: Background

-From 1994 to 2000, Mr. Bowen held a variety of positions on Texas Governor George W. Bush's staff, including Deputy General Counsel, Deputy General Counsel for Litigation, and Assistant General Counsel.
-He was part of President Bush's legal team handling the post-election litigation in Florida during November–December 2000; his work helped ensure that overseas military ballots were properly counted.
-Mr. Bowen subsequently served as counsel to the Bush-Cheney transition team.
+From 1994 to 2000, Bowen held a variety of positions on Texas Governor George W. Bush's staff, including Deputy General Counsel, Deputy General Counsel for Litigation, and Assistant General Counsel.
+He was a member of President Bush's legal team which handled the post-election litigation in Florida during November–December 2000.
+Bowen subsequently served as counsel to the Bush-Cheney transition team.

-From 2001 to 2003, Mr. Bowen served President Bush as Deputy Assistant to the President and Deputy Staff Secretary and Special Assistant to the President and Associate Counsel.
+From 2001 to 2003, Bowen served President Bush as Deputy Assistant to the President, and Deputy Staff Secretary, and Special Assistant to the President and Associate Counsel.
 In 2003, he became a partner at the law firm of Patton Boggs LLP, working out of its Washington, D.C. office.

 Special Inspector General for Iraq Reconstruction

-As Special Inspector General for Iraq Reconstruction, Mr. Bowen is tasked with auditing and investigating the use of taxpayer funds appropriated for the Iraq reconstruction effort.
-Since 2004, he has managed the production of 390 audits and inspections, producing financial benefits in excess of $1.5 billion; his investigations have yielded over 83 convictions, with recoveries in excess of $192 million via forfeiture orders, fines, and seizures.
+As Special Inspector General for Iraq Reconstruction, Bowen was tasked with ensuring effective oversight of the $63 billion appropriated for Iraq's relief and reconstruction.